 Gaining Entry Into the Kingdom

 Membership in an earthy kingdom generally occurs because you were born in the territory controlled by the kingdom.
 Or it may be because you met some other requirement for joining.
-In the US that would be passing a citizenship exam and swearing in.
+In the US that would be passing a citizenship exam and swearing in ceremony.
 In other places it may be as simple as moving into the territory.
 But what about the kingdom of heaven?
 What are the requirements for becoming a citizen in this kingdom?

-Jesus tells us that in order to enter the kingdom our righteousness must surpass that of the Pharisees (Matt.
+Jesus told us that in order to enter the kingdom our righteousness must surpass that of the Pharisees (Matt.
 5:20).
 And that we must do the will of the Father (Matt.
 7:21).
 It would be possible to see passages like this teaching a works based approach to entry into the kingdom.
 Yet it is clear in the New Testament that is not the case.
 It is by faith, not works, that we are saved (Eph.
 2:8-9) and become a part of the kingdom.

-In John 3:3 Jesus tells Nicodemus that he must be born again in order to see the kingdom.
-And in Matthew 18:3 and Mark 10:15 Jesus says that we must become like little children in order to enter the kingdom.
+In John 3:3 Jesus told Nicodemus that he must be born again in order to see the kingdom.
+And in Matthew 18:3 and Mark 10:15 Jesus said that we must become like little children in order to enter the kingdom.
 Little children who cannot earn their parents love, and who implicitly trust the parents to take care of them.
 This is reflecting a dependence on God, a child-like faith.

 The Nature of the Kingdom of God